naiarani/naiarani.github.io/_pages/xprize.md

 # XPRIZE Rainforest

-Welcome to the XPRIZE Rainfores project page!
+Welcome to the XPRIZE Rainforest project page!
 Here's an overview of what this project is about.

 ## About the Project